 Michael is also frequently retained by municipalities as Special Land Use and Environmental Counsel on large, complex development projects.
 His municipal work also includes serving as an eminent domain expert, including as an expert witness for the New York City Law Department in connection with its comprehensive blue-belt condemnation program on Staten Island.

-Mr. Zarin taught a course at the New York University Real Estate Institute entitled Dealing with Environmental Problems in Real Estate Transactions, and was a guest lecturer at the Pace University School of Law Environmental Master’s Program.
-He also assisted the Chief Administrative Judge for the Ninth Judicial District in the formation of a Special Environmental Part for the District.
-Mr. Zarin also serves on a number of Board of Directors, including, TCI, Inc., the largest PCB decommissioning and recycling company in North America.
+Michael teaches a “Land Use Regulation” seminar at Hofstra Law School.
+He has lectured at the New York University Real Estate Institute, and at the Pace University School of Law Environmental Master’s Program.
+He is a former member of the Executive Committee of the New York State Bar Association’s Environmental Section, and Co-Chair of the Land Use Committee.
+He also assisted the Chief Administrative Judge for the Ninth Judicial District in the formation of a Special Environmental Claims Part for the District.

 Prior to forming Zarin & Steinmetz, Michael was a partner with the law firm of Sive, Paget & Riesel.
 He began his legal career as an associate at Weil, Gotshal & Manges in its Business Reorganization Department.
 Michael received his Juris Doctor from Hofstra University School of Law in 1985, where he served as Articles Editor for the Hofstra Law Review.
 He also received a Bachelor of Arts from the University of Wisconsin at Madison in 1976.